Pricing components

 Creating fee policies

-Organizations can create custom fee policies:Cost policies
+Organizations can create custom fee policies:Updating fee policies

 Cost policies are configured by Rinne administrators for each provider and MCC combination.
 They define what the provider charges for processing transactions.
 Organizations can view their cost policies:MCC (Merchant Category Code)